-Join Maxim Jago for an in-depth discussion in this video Starting up and creating a project, part of Getting Started with Premiere Pro CS5.
+Join Maxim Jago for an in-depth discussion in this video Starting up and creating a project, part of Learning Premiere Pro CS5.

 The first screen you get when you start up Premier Pro is this one.
 The welcome screen gives you the option to make a new project, open a project, or get access to help.
 And it also has a list of recent projects.
 To make a new project, click on New Project and then you've got some option, most of which you're going to want to leave as they are.
 I'll just skim over these for you, though.
 The Action and Title Safe areas.
 These are just highlights on the screen that you can turn off and on inside of Premier Pro to show you the edgesLAUGH really.
 So the action area is a 10% zone.
 That's the edge that's often cropped on a CRT monitor, and the Title Safe Area is a little bit further in.